LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biodiversity.md

 ## Thing 2: Citations

-Zenodo for example is a tool that makes scientific data and publications easier to cite.
+Zenodo, for example, is a tool that makes scientific data and publications easier to cite.
 It supports various data and license types.
 It also supports source code from GitHub repositories.

 See [https://zenodo.org/](https://zenodo.org/)